• Skip to main content

 The North Carolina Court of Appeals issued an opinion today in favor of the Communication Workers of America and their Local Chapter 3602 in Fisher v.
 CWA.
 The case was the first case that we know of brought under North Carolina’s Identity Theft Protection Act.
 The Business Court, Judge Albert Diaz, and the Court of Appeals […]

-Filed Under: Cases in the News Tagged With: Ann Groninger, Appeals, Case Commentary, Litigation, NC Court of Appeals
+Filed Under: In the News Tagged With: Ann Groninger, Appeals, Case Commentary, Litigation, NC Court of Appeals

 Court of Appeals decides two new workers’ compensation cases